tsduck/tsduck/src/doc/building.md

 be wise to run `scripts/install-prerequisites.sh` again and retry.

 Dektec DTAPI: The command `make` at the top level will automatically download the LinuxSDK from the Dektec site.
-See `dektec/Makefile` for details.
 There is no manual setup for DTAPI on Linux.
 Note that the Dektec DTAPI is available only for Linux distros on Intel CPU's with the GNU libc.
 Non-Intel systems (for instance ARM-based devices such as Raspberry Pi) cannot use Dektec devices.
 Similarly, Intel-based distros using a non-standard libc (for instance Alpine Linux which uses musl libc) cannot use Dektec devices either.

+Vatek API: On Linux, the command `make` at the top level will automatically download the Linux version of the Vatek API from the GitHub.
+There is currectly no Linux packet for the Vatek API.
+On Windows and macOS, binary packages are available and are installed by the install-prerequisites script.

 ## Building the TSDuck binaries alone {#buildunix}